Shardul-class tank landing ship: History

+The order for the vessels were placed in December 2001 while the contract was signed in early 2002.

+The ship is equipped with WM-18 140 mm rocket launchers, developed by DRDO and manufactured by Larsen & Toubro.
+Two units of the system is integrated with one each on port and starboard.
+The rocket launcher has 18 tubes in a configuration of 6×3.
+These are used for beach clearing operations before initiating amphibious operations.
+The armament also includes four CRN-91 autocannons for self-defence.

 Shardul was the first vessel commissioned at Karwar Naval Base, INS Kadamba.
 The second ship Kesari was commissioned at the Visakhapatnam Naval Base, and later moved to Port Blair.
 The third ship Airavata underwent sea trials in 2008 and was commissioned in 2009.